Short-term health insurance is not available in Maine.

-- There is zero availability of short-term health insurance in Maine in 2020.
+Availability of short-term health insurance in Maine

 In 2019, legislation went into effect (LD1260) that sharply limited short-term health insurance in Maine; the new rules took effect January 1, 2020, and are detailed in 24-A M.R.S. § 2849-B (8).
 The following rules now apply to short-term plans in Maine:

 - Short-term plans can only be sold via an in-person meeting.
 They cannot be sold online or over the phone.
 Accordingly, there are no longer any short-term plans for sale in Maine via any of the web brokerages that offer short-term plans in other states.
-Further, the Maine Bureau of Insurance has confirmed that there are simply no insurers marketing short-term plans in the state at all as of early 2020, so even brokers who sell meet clients face-to-face cannot offer short-term plans.
+Further, the Maine Bureau of Insurance confirmed that there were simply no insurers marketing short-term plans in the state at all as of early 2020, so even brokers who sell meet clients face-to-face cannot offer short-term plans.

 - Short-term plans must terminate no later than December 31 of the year in which they’re issued.
 The later in the year a plan is sold, the shorter its maximum duration can be.